Cannabis use disorder: Medication

-Naltrexone, a mu opioid receptor antagonist, has shown mixed results for cannabis use disorder—both increasing the subjective effects of cannabis when given acutely, but potentially decreasing the overall use of cannabis with chronic administration.
+Naltrexone, a μ-opioid receptor antagonist, has shown mixed results for cannabis use disorder—both increasing the subjective effects of cannabis when given acutely, but potentially decreasing the overall use of cannabis with chronic administration.
 N-acetylcysteine (NAC) has shown some limited benefit in decreasing cannabis use in adolescents, though not with adults.
 Lithium, a mood stabilizer, has shown mixed results for treating symptoms of cannabis withdrawal, but is likely ineffective.
-Quetiapine, a second-generation antipsychotic, has been shown to treat cannabis withdrawal related insomnia and decreased appetite at the expense of exacerbating cravings.
+Quetiapine, an atypical antipsychotic, has been shown to treat cannabis withdrawal related insomnia and decreased appetite at the expense of exacerbating cravings.
 Oxytocin, a neuropeptide that the body produces, has shown some benefit in reducing the use of cannabis when administered intranasally in combination with motivational enhancement therapy sessions, though the treatment effect did not persist between sessions.

-Finally, CB1 antagonists such as rimonabant have been tested for utility in CUD.
-These drugs are effective at blocking the subjective effects of cannabis intoxication as well as the somatic components.
-This is accomplished by preventing THC binding to the CB1 receptor, effectively eliminating the ability to get high.
-This is similar to how naloxone and naltrexone are used for opiates.
-CB1 antagonists may also aid in reducing cravings.
-Worries of psychological side effects that occur over prolonged exposure have led to the discontinuation of the development of many of these compounds, but several are currently entering clinical trials for the treatment of cannabis intoxication.

-Over-the-counter sedating Antihistamines such as Doxylamine have sedating and anti-emetic effects and may provide short term relief but should only be used within advised dosages.

 Barriers to treatment

 Research that looks at barriers to cannabis treatment frequently cites a lack of interest in treatment, lack of motivation and knowledge of treatment facilities, an overall lack of facilities, costs associated with treatment, difficulty meeting program eligibility criteria and transport difficulties.